Last Updated on

 Stand holding dumbbells.
 Bend your arms, then over slightly, with a neutral back.
 This is your start position.
 Keeping your elbows in close to your body, extend both dumbbells back and up, until your arms are extended straight behind you.
 Hold for a count, then reverse the movement, lowering the dumbbells back down to the start position to complete one rep.

 Woohoo!
-That’s it.
-Repeat each exercise 15 times, for 4 sets to complete your workout.
+That’s all of the bat wing exercises in this workout.
+Repeat each exercise 15 times, for 4 sets to complete this bat wing workout workout.

-Leave me a comment to let me know if you felt the burn.
+Leave me a comment to let me know if you felt the burn in your bat wings.

 Your Coach and Biggest Cheerleader.